jhpyle/docassemble/_docs/api.md

  - `i` (optional): set to a filename of an interview, e.g., `docassemble.demo:data/questions/questions.yml`, if you want to retrieve only those sessions for a given interview file.
+ - `session` (optional): set to a session ID if you want to select only the interview session with the given session ID.
+ - `query` (optional): set to a [session query string] if you want to filter the list of sessions by criteria other than interview filename and session ID.
  - `tag` (optional): set to a tag if you want to retrieve only those interview sessions with the given tag.
  - `next_id` (optional): the ID that can be provided to retrieve the